lorin/resilience-engineering/README.md

 * [Nosocomial automation: technology-induced complexity and human performance]
 * [Human-centered software agents: Lessons from clumsy automation](http://www.ifp.illinois.edu/nsfhcs/abstracts/woods.txt)
 * [STELLA: Report from the SNAFUcatchers Workshop on Coping with Complexity](https://snafucatchers.github.io/)
+* [The New Look at Error, Safety, and Failure: A Primer for Health Care]

 [The theory of graceful extensibility: basic rules that govern adaptive systems]: https://link.springer.com/article/10.1007%2Fs10669-018-9708-3